stuarthayhurst/alphabetical-grid-extension/README.md

   - Enable the extension

 ## Build system usage:
+  - ### Common targets: Regular build system targets to build, install and uninstall
     - `make build`: Compiles GSettings schemas and creates extension zip
-  - `make check`: Runs checks on built extension
+    - `make check`: Runs checks on built extension zip
     - `make install`: Installs the extension
     - `make uninstall`: Uninstalls the extension
+  - ### Development targets: These targets are aimed at developers and translators
-  - `make clean`: Deletes extension zip and `locale` directory
+    - `make clean`: Deletes extension zip, `locale` and automatic backups
+    - `make gtk4`: Creates a GTK 4 UI from the GTK 3 UI file (Should be run after any changes to files in `ui/`)
+    - `make translations`: Updates translations
     - `make prune`: Removes rubbish from any .svgs in `docs/`
     - `make compress`: Losslessly compresses any .pngs in `docs/`
-  - `make gtk4`: Creates a GTK 4 UI from the GTK 3 UI file
-  - `make translations`: Updates translations
-  - `make release`: Updates translations and creates extension zip
+    - `make release`: Updates the GTK 4 UI, translations, then creates and checks an extension zip
     - `make package`: Creates the extension zip from the project's current state (Only useful for debugging)

 ## Install dependencies:
   - gettext